Skip to content

 • Each package can have multiple links (1-N relationship).

-• The only ways to download a package are by obtaining a link from one of the package owners or by creating a direct-download link (requires access to manage the package).
+• The only ways to download a package are by obtaining a link from one of the package owners or by creating a direct-download link, which requires access to manage the package.

 • Access to recipient links can only by supplied out-of-band, meaning, no API call will ever expose the complete credentials to access the link and download the files through it.

-• A direct-download link can be created without a recipient specified, in which case the id and secret will be returned in the initial response only.
+• A direct-download link can be created without a recipient specified, in which case the ID and download secret will be returned in the initial response only.

-• The link secret cannot be retrieved via the API for existing links.
+• The link's download secret cannot be retrieved via the API for existing links.